-The Rate.
-Not the Rank.
+The Murder Rate.
+Not the Headline.

 Cumulative Probability in Houston